morangi2/sandbox-todoapp-steps/README.md

    the script will; 1) we send the POST request 2) then it returns a json, then 3) we use that json response to append a child
 2. Add a CATCH block to catch any errors; via a div , with a hidden class, define the hidden attributes under style in head tag
 3. On the controller (in app.py); update --> request.form.get('description', '') to --> request.get_json()['key'] AND return json data (via jsonify)

+### U in CRUD -- Update
+- add check boxes next to do items and update its status true/false
+-